habitat-sh/habitat/components/docs-chef-io/README.md

 We use a git submodule to grab the Hugo theme from the `chef/chef-web-docs` repository.

-## Preview Automate Documentation
+## Preview Habitat Documentation

-There are three ways to preview the documentation in `chef/automate`:
+There are three ways to preview the documentation in `habitat-sh/habitat`:

 - Submit a PR
 - `make serve`